Flatfish manual

 17 Substitutions

-At the moment, only one substitution is available.
+At the moment, only two substitutions are available.

 ${ is escaped by $${.
 Although why you’d want to search for that….